 Even though a minor amount of movement of the teeth will occur in everyone’s mouth throughout their lifetime, it may be more dramatic right after they have been straightened.
 This can be especially true for children whose mouths and teeth are still developing.
 It is normally recommended for retainers to be worn on a regular basis for approximately two years after the first phase of treatment has been completed.
 An orthodontist will know how much time is needed to wear the retainer.

-Helping the Gums and Bones to Align
+Do Retainers Help the Gums and Bones to Align?

 Not only do the teeth need to stay in their new positions, but the gums and bones in the mouth need to align to these new positions as well.
 The soft and hard tissues that are around the teeth may take longer to align to a different position.
 Wearing the retainer helps the gums and bones to realign and for the new bite to stabilize.